Tuufless/FFXIV-Elemental-Raid-Macros/ultimates/top/en/06_alpha_omega.md

 Cosmo Memory is a Tank LB3 check- its damage *still* needs to be mitigated in addition to the Tank LB3.

+As far as priorities go, the tank that LB3s should go:

+WAR > DRK > PLD > GNB

 This will also convert everyone with three stacks of Quickening Dynamis into a stack of Brilliant Dynamis.

 <table>